 Grants are normally made for one academic year at a time.
 For grants spanning more than one year, payments beyond the first academic year are conditional on receipt of end of year reports from the student’s college or university confirming that their attendance has been satisfactory and that they have successfully completed all exams and course work to enable them to progress into the next year.

 Each application is assessed by taking into account a range of information, including a student’s age, academic achievement, references, and financial circumstances.
 This helps the Foundation ensure it gives priority to those in the greatest financial need.
-Applicants are required to supply details of their and their family’s income and outgoings (unless they are officially estranged or in the care of Social Services) and will normally be asked to attend an interview.
+Applicants are required to supply details of their and their family’s income and outgoings (unless they are officially estranged or in the care of Social Services).

 Restrictions on colleges and courses